. .

 dive

-In my dreams I meet the whales who are the molecular librarians of the Earth's evolution.
+deep into the liquid environment In my dreams I meet the whales who are the molecular librarians of the Earth's evolution.
 What we call the "Akashic Record" is living in the oceans of planet Earth, contained in the water molecules, where information is stored.
 Since water is never destroyed, only recycled, all of Earth's history remains safe in these ocean archives.
 The whales can access the information, circulate it and contribute to it communicating by contacting the intelligence in the water molecules which enter matter and travel through it.

 These short-finned Pilot whales live two